-I feel that the answers when you search on the web for this problem were not clear enough so I want to make a compilation of the steps I follow to achieve this.
+I feel that the answers when you search on the web for this problem are not clear enough so I want to make a compilation of the steps I follow to achieve this.

 When I write "interface translations" I refer to those string written always in English (even when the site we are developing has no English enabled) that are typically surrounded by a t() function, a twig

 trans filter or are part of some yml definition like

 module_name.links.menu.yml.
 For translating configuration the process is quite different.

 The main page for information about this is the Drupal API page and its comments but those are not shared among the different versions of that page so some information gets a bit sunk as new minor versions of Drupal core are released.

 The first step is to add two lines more to our example_event.info.yml file like this: